 Any story of jazz in Colorado must begin with Charles Burrell, also known as the Jackie Robinson of classical music.

-A titan of the classical and jazz bass, Charles Burrell was inducted into the Colorado Music Hall Of Fame, with Jazz Masters class of 2017.
+Charles Burrell was inducted into the Colorado Music Hall of Fame Jazz Masters & Beyond class of 2017.